alexsinha/hello-world/README.md

-# hello-world program in all known programming languages.
+# hello-world program in some programming languages.